Routes

 Translated by Google •

-Each year, a new display is planted in West Princes Street Gardens, based on a current theme.
-In 2012, the clock celebrated the Queen’s Golden Jubilee, and in 2022, the clock’s Platinum Jubilee.
-In 1994, it was inspired by the centenary of Robert Louis Stevenson, in 1974, the clock celebrated the 100th anniversary of West Princes Street Garden, and in 2023, the clock celebrates the centenary of the Flying Scotsman.
+Each year, a new display is planted in West Princes Street Gardens, reflecting a current theme.
+In 2012, the clock celebrated the Queen's Golden Jubilee, and in 2022, her Platinum Jubilee.
+In 1994, the clock was inspired by the centenary of Robert Louis Stevenson's life; in 1974, the clock commemorated the 100th anniversary of West Princes Street Garden; and in 2023, the clock celebrates the centenary of the Flying Scotsman.

 edinburghguide.com/venues/visitor-attractions/floral-clock